school-lunch2050/kyushoku2050.org/content/about_en.md

-**School Lunch 2050** is an educational and research project on climate change and food systems.
+**School Lunch 2050** is an educational and research project on climate change, food systems, and the imagination of futures.
 It includes an installation and this homepage.
 At the moment it is focused on Japan, but we are happy to make more versions for other contexts.

 School Lunch 2050 was established by the **FEAST Project**.

 _Direction:_ Maximilian Spiegelberg ([FEAST Project][feast])<br/>
 _Scenarios (Content):_ [FEAST Project][feast] team<br/>
 _Future lunch sets:_ Yuko Kobayashi & Yuko Matsuoka ([FEAST Project][feast]) <br/>
+_Translations:_ Yuko Kobayashi  ([FEAST Project][feast])<br/>
 _Research Assistance:_ Leo Porte & Haruka Tonegawa<br />
 _Scenario illustrations:_ Elie Tanabe (田辺エリ, [Sustena Inc.][sustena])<br/>
-_Translations:_ Yuko Kobayashi  ([FEAST Project][feast])<br/>
 _Homepage Design & Code:_ [Martin Heidegger][mh]<br/>

 More information can be found at the [FEAST homepage](https://feastproject.org/school-lunch-2050).